AGenchev/esc32/README.md

-# code taken from esc32, reworked in gelemodxx branches.
+# code from esc32, reworked in my "gelemodxx" branches.
-Hardware will be included.
+Hardware is included.
 The main / trunk branch of Bill Nesbitt, I will leave unmodified !!!
+E.t. no pull request will be made, because I have changed too many things.

-Please, switch to gelemodxx branches if you want to watch my code.
+Please, switch to gelemodxx branches if you want to watch my code & hardware.

 <b>Note:</b>This free code <b>does not give you right seek any support on the official Autoquad / ESC32 forum</b>, because they have not sold this HW/SW and bugs to you.